Colin-b/pytest_httpx/README.md

 In case more than one response match request, the first one not yet sent will be sent.

 In case all matching responses have been sent, the last registered one will be sent.

+#### Providing URL

+URL can either be a string, a python re.Pattern instance or a httpx.URL instance.

 ### Add JSON response